ragle/searchlight/assets/docs_markdown.md

 We then call the [request module](#the-request-module)'s [post()](#posturi-opts-next) function, which returns a promise to deliver the response as soon as it has arrived.

 Once the response arrives from the search index, our promise is resolved, and ```gettingResults.then``` executes the anonymous function we provided it.
+Note that the promise delivers the response data as a parameter (```results```) to our annonymous function.

 You'll need to call the function we just created (```getVivoProfiles```) from within ```execute()```.